 Ultimately, when you do this, your confused customer moves on to the next thing in their day, without being moved to share for you, because they lack the laser-sharp clarity they need about why they’re referring.

-If every time you start promoting for the next program, you merely cross your fingers, and start from scratch, pummeling your past customers with a barrage of pleading emails, then you’re laying a solid foundation for failure.
+If every so often (launch time?) you just cross your fingers, and start from scratch, pummeling your past customers with emails asking for them to help you out with referrals, then you’re laying a solid foundation for failure.

-Then, once you’ve designed and mapped out the system for how you’ll plant your seeds of sharing, you’ll want to automate that system.
+Then, once you’ve designed and mapped out the strategy, you’ll want to build and then automate that system.
 Or, if you'd rather save a lot of time and hassle and get an already-proven strategic system right into your Ontraport account, I recommend checking out the Leg Up program, which contains (among many others) The Invisible Referral Machine system already done for you and ready for you to simply customize and deploy.

 Let’s dig in a bit deeper: